aele1401/Cloud_Security/README.md

 - Python

 ### Installation
-1. Clone repository:
+1. Clone repository: `git clone /Cloud_Security`
-2. Navigate to project directory:
+2. Navigate to project directory: `cd Ansible/`
-3. Install dependencies:
+3. Install dependencies: `sudo apt-get update` and `sudo apt-get upgrade`

-## Usage
+## Usage & Deployment
 ### Deployment Instructions - Automated ELK Stack Deployment
 An ELK Stack is a collection of open-source tools that is used for data and log analysis, collection, and visualization.
 ELK is comprised of: